fejes713/accessibility-guide/data/auto-audio.md

 ### Avoid auto-playing audio on your website

 Do not auto-play any audio or video material on page load.
-Users with screen readers will hear both 3rd party audio and their screen reader which makes poor user experience.
+Users with screen readers will hear both 3rd party audio and their screen reader which makes for a poor user experience.

 ### Resources
 <!-- Whenever possible, include the links to more advanced guide-->